24th edition.

 a.
 Through the Green

 Through the green, the point nearest to where the ball lies shall be determined which (a) is not nearer the hole, (b) avoids interference by the condition, and (c) is not in a hazard or on a putting green.
-The player shall lift the ball and drop it without penalty within one club-length of the point thus determined on ground which fulfils (a), (b) and (c) above.
+The player shall lift the ball and drop it without penalty within one club-length of the point thus determined on ground which fulfils (a), (b) and (c) above.b.
+In a Hazard

-In a hazard, the player shall lift and drop the ball either:-
+In a hazard, the player shall lift and drop the ball either:-c.
+On the Putting Green

 Without penalty, in the hazard as near as possible to the spot where the ball lay, but not nearer the hole, on ground which affords maximum relief from the condition;